 - Title: Set a custom title to be displayed above the widget.
 The default text is “Follow me on Twitter,” but you can also change it to anything you like (e.g. “I’m on Twitter” or “Recent Tweets”).

 - Width: You can set a specific width (in pixels) for your timeline.
-If you set this to “0” then it will try to automatically fill your sidebar.
+If you leave this blank then it will try to automatically fill your sidebar.